• Skip to primary navigation

 What are the required number of hours and graduation requirements in each degree?

-• MPSA: The degree is 2 years, 48-credit hours and requires a year-long capstone and a professional internship.
-Most attend full-time, but a few are part-time and graduate past two years.
-Those who enroll part-time may take longer to graduate.
+• MPSA: The degree is 2 years, 48-credit hours.
+To complete the degree, students must successfully complete all 16 courses, a year-long capstone project, and a professional internship.
+Most attend full-time (12 credit hours/4 courses a semester); those who enroll part-time may take longer to graduate and will not have funding for those remaining semesters.

 • MIA-combined degrees: The MIA-MPH and ECON-MIA degrees are 3 years, 78-credit hours and require completion of the Master of Public Health or Master of Science in Economics practicum, an MIA internship, and at least one semester-long capstone project that meets the requirements for both departments.
 Native English speakers must pass a foreign language exam to graduate with the MIA.
-Most attend full-time.
+Most attend full-time (12 credit hours /4 courses a semester).

-• MIP: This degree is only for those with at least four years of professional experience in international affairs; the degree is 1 year, 30-credit hours and has no capstone, no internship, and no language requirement.
+• MIP (TX): This degree is only for those with at least four years of professional experience in international affairs.
+The degree is 1 year, 30-credit hours and has no capstone, no internship, and no language requirement.
+Most attend full-time (12 credit hours /4 courses a semester).

 Are any online courses offered?